 As your ovaries get ready to release an egg every month, they pump out estrogen.
-Estrogen stimulates serotonin, and that’s why you become more outgoing and energetic in the few days leading up to ovulation.
+Estrogen stimulates serotonin, which is why you’re more outgoing and energetic in the few days leading up to ovulation.

 Your ovary makes progesterone with a unique little gland called the corpus luteum (which forms from the emptied egg-sac).
 I love the corpus luteum.
 It is so brave and fabulous—and so fleeting.
 It has the lifespan of a butterfly (12-14 days).
 The gland forms very rapidly, going from nothing to a fully vascularized 4cm structure in less than one day.
 One researcher said this about the corpus luteum:

 ..there isn’t anywhere else in the body where you have to develop a tissue from scratch in such a short period of time and get a blood supply in so fast.

 Benefits beyond babies

 Luteal phase deficiency is the medical term for a problem with ovulation and the corpus luteum.
 If you do not form a corpus luteum, or if it does not survive its full 12-day lifespan, then you have progesterone deficiency.
 That can cause PMS, premenstrual-spotting, and heavy periods.

 Tip: If you take hormonal birth control there is no point in testing progesterone.
 You have none.